 UICC has maintained and published the UICC TNM Classification of Malignant Tumours for over 70 years.
 The UICC TNM classification is the internationally accepted standard for cancer staging.

 The UICC TNM Classification is an anatomically based system that records the primary and regional nodal extent of the tumour and the absence or presence of metastases.

 Each individual aspect of TNM is termed as a category:

 The TNM Classification of Malignant Tumours, 8th Edition, published in 2016 provides the latest, internationally agreed-upon standards to describe and categorize cancer stages and progression.

-The TNM system is the common language in which oncology health professionals can communicate on the cancer staging for individual patients as a basis for decision making on treatment management and individual prognosis but also on a population basis to inform and evaluate treatment guidelines, national cancer planning and research.
+The UICC TNM staging system is the common language in which oncology health professionals can communicate on the cancer extent for individual patients as a basis for decision making on treatment management and individual prognosis but can also be used, to inform and evaluate treatment guidelines, national cancer planning and research.